jasonzenarosa/adventure-game-engine/README.md

 start:Go through the door.:outside

-This will add the option "Go through the door" to the prompt named "start".
+This will add the option "Go through the door." to the prompt named "start".
 If you select this option, you will then arrive at the prompt named "outside".

 ### Step 3: Play Your Game!